Prophets/dameblanche/assets/sass/README.md

 - `/components` : This folder contains all component related Sass.
 A component is (mostly) a slightly larger building block in your application, containing objects and maybe even other components.
 But it's a concrete, implementation specific piece of UI.

-- `/trumps` : This filder contains a number of files that have utility classes in them.
+- `/trumps` : This folder contains a number of files that have utility classes in them.
 Most of these utility classes have `!important` in them.
 Use these classes sparingly!

 ## Naming conventions